 Community Solar: Components of a Solution

-- A pricing mechanism that uses a combination of information that can be provided easily by the customer (such as name, address, and if it gets that far, credit check information such as D&B or Social Security Number), and publicly available data (e.g. real estate databases, EPRI information etc.) to be used as a proxy for the customer’s energy usage – not arcane information such as utility account number and rate classes.
-Present a limited set of options for the customer to choose from.
+- A pricing mechanism that uses a combination of information that the customer can provide quickly.
+Including name, address, and, if it gets that far, credit check information such as D&B or Social Security Number.
+As well as publicly available data, including real estate databases, EPRI information, etc., this information is used as a proxy for the customer’s energy usage – not arcane information such as utility account number and rate classes.
+Present a limited set of options from which the customer can choose.

-- A robust CRM which can capture the information and maintain customer engagement.
-After all, it is called “community” solar for a reason, and the physical proximity can be used to great advantage.
-Moreover, by maintaining contact, and mining social media data, better options in pricing and contract terms can be offered to the customer – remember, this is a long journey.
+- A robust CRM which can capture all relevant information and maintain customer engagement.
+The physical proximity of community solar customers can be used to great advantage.
+Moreover, better pricing and contract term options can be offered to the customer over time by maintaining contact and mining social media data.

 The next step is to implement a robust billing system.
 Due to a lack of standards in data transmission and the fact that most utilities company’s systems are not designed for modern technologies, the challenge of calculating how much credit a customer receives is significant.

 The customer savings must be shown on each monthly bill and longer term, including annually or a specified contract term.
 Therefore, customers cannot be expected to combine bills from two or three vendors to calculate their savings.

 This type of practice would likely lead to high customer churn and a poor customer experience.
 And customers are a necessary piece of the community solar model, as is modelling hundreds (if not thousands) of complex billing rates and tariffs, multiple pricing cycles, and complex accounting.
 The good news is that technology and innovators have solutions available on the market to manage this entire process, including Hansen CIS.